1998 Chinese local elections: Cancellation

 Despite receiving appreciations from officials and academics, the chiefdom elections were criticised by the state-owned Legal Daily.
-The paper cited the Constitution of the People's Republic of China and argued elections by the residents are unconstitutional, as "Local people's congresses shall, at their respective levels, elect and have the power to remove from office ... township heads and deputy heads, and town heads and deputy heads."
+The paper cited the Constitution of China and argued elections by the residents are unconstitutional, as "Local people's congresses shall, at their respective levels, elect and have the power to remove from office ... township heads and deputy heads, and town heads and deputy heads."
 Buyun officials were also criticised by Sichuan authorities and were under pressure from the investigation panel of the National People's Congress.

 In the next year, Dapeng Town of Shenzhen in Guangdong adopted the "two-vote system" (两票制) to choose the new chief, although practically there are three rounds of voting.
 The first round is for residents to propose nominations.
 Eligible nominees will enter the second round, where a limited franchise will vote for the formal candidate, to be elected by the people's congress in the third round as the new town chief.

 Due to unconstitutional concerns, the next 2001 local election in Nancheng adopted the public nomination procedures, where candidates were selected by the residents but voted into office by the people's congress.
 Buyun followed suit, and reverted to appointment system in 2004 without any public poll.
 In 2019, Buyun was dissolved and merged into Baima town.